EisenVault/ev-user-management/README.md

 # ev-user-management

-This add-on is a great thing that allows you to reset passwords for users who forgot owns password without contacting Administrator.
+EisenVault (www.eisenvault.com) has released his add-on that allows you to reset passwords for users who forgot owns password without contacting Administrator.

   Features :-